-Additionally, the experiences of the co-participants highlight the significance of systemic and collaborative support mechanisms, as teachers actively collaborated with families, SPED teachers, and community partners to maintain inclusive practices.
+Additionally, the co-participants' experiences highlight the significance of systemic and collaborative support mechanisms, as teachers actively collaborated with families, SPED teachers, and community partners to maintain inclusive practices.
 These findings corroborate Basister and Valenzuela's (2021) emphasis on the function of coordinated support systems like Inclusive Learning Resource Centers (ILRCs).
 According to Snider (2021), the integration of AIMs and ATs over time resulted in observable changes in teaching methods, moving toward more adaptable, learner-centered approaches and enhancing both learner outcomes and teacher confidence.
-The findings of Taghap and Pabalan (2025) that inclusive education necessitates not only policy mandates, but also cogent resource management and ongoing systemic support are reinforced by these convergent experiences, which generally confirm that while AIMs and ATs are important facilitators of inclusion, their efficacy is heavily dependent on teacher agency, collaborative networks, and strengthened institutional support systems.
+The findings of Taghap and Pabalan (2025) that inclusive education necessitates not only policy mandates but also cogent resource management and ongoing systemic support are reinforced by these convergent experiences, which generally confirm that while AIMs and ATs are important facilitators of inclusion, their efficacy is heavily dependent on teacher agency, collaborative networks, and strengthened institutional support systems.

 3.2 What meanings may be formulated based on the most significant experiences of special education teachers?

-Meaning 1: Adaptive Instructional Materials and Assistive Technologies as Essential Resources for Participation and Access
+Adaptive Instructional Materials and Assistive Technologies as Essential Resources for Participation and Access

-Because they allow learners with disabilities to access lessons, finish assignments, and engage in meaningful classroom activities, adaptive instructional materials (AIMs) are viewed as necessary rather than supplemental.
+Adaptive instructional materials (AIMs) are viewed as necessary rather than supplemental because they allow learners with disabilities to access lessons, finish assignments, and engage in meaningful classroom activities.
 This is consistent with research on inclusive education that highlights resources as instruments for lowering barriers (UNESCO, 2020; Tesoro, 2023) and studies conducted in the Philippines that emphasize their function in equity and involvement (Lendio et al., 2023; Malabuyoc et al., 2025; Aranas & Paglinawan, 2024; Febres & Siy, 2025).
 Additionally, AIMs promote learners' preparedness for general education settings by acting as bridges toward inclusion.
 Special education teachers viewed assistive technologies (ATs) as useful tools that facilitate contact, communication, motivation, and long-term learner engagement, especially for learners with limited language ability.
 According to studies (Lendio et al., 2023; Malabuyoc et al., 2025; Campado et al., 2023; Cardona, 2024; Onwubiko, 2024), technology-supported learning and augmentative and alternative communication improve learner engagement, motivation, and skill development.
 Therefore, the ability of assistive technology to connect learners to activities, peers, and meaningful learning experiences defines its usefulness rather than its sophistication.

-Meaning 2: SPED Teachers as Developers, Adjusters, and Customizers of Educational Resources
+SPED Teachers as Developers, Adjusters, and Customizers of Educational Resources

 In addition to being implementers, special education teachers actively create and adapt educational materials, constantly adapting them to meet the needs of a wide range of learners.
 Due to limited institutional resources, teacher-made materials are common in Philippine SPED contexts (Campado et al., 2023; Villafuerte & Abanto, 2024; Reyes, 2023; Medina, 2025).
 These materials align with the principles of differentiated instruction (Tesoro, 2023; Cardona, 2024).
 These methods emphasize educational ownership, contextual reactivity, and teacher expertise.

-Meaning 3: Inclusive Education as a Resource-Dependent and Labor-Intensive Approach
+Inclusive Education as a Resource-Dependent and Labor-Intensive Approach

 The hidden labor involved in inclusive teaching is revealed by the substantial time, effort, creativity, and financial investment needed to design adapted educational materials.
 Studies (Malabuyoc et al., 2025; Villafuerte & Abanto, 2024; Españo et al., 2024; Campado et al., 2023; Pocaan, 2022) that highlight the high demands for material preparation and the reliance on self-funded resources due to the lack of institutional support corroborate this.
 These facts highlight the necessity of systemic support mechanisms and raise questions about sustainability.

-Meaning 4: Learning Is Improved by Sensory-Responsive and Structured Instruction
+Learning Is Improved by Sensory-Responsive and Structured Instruction